This post may contain affiliate links. See my disclosure policy.

 If you love this creamy chicken soup recipe, be sure to check out my classic Chicken Soup Recipe.

-This creamy chicken soup is next-level comfort!
+This creamy chicken soup is next-level comfort

-The soup’s flavor comes from a combination of dried herbs, fresh garlic, and a luscious chicken broth thickened with cream, milk, and softened cream cheese.
-To save time, this recipe uses pre-cooked shredded chicken.
-It’s the perfect excuse to pick up an extra rotisserie chicken the next time you’re at Costco (or am I the only one who does this?).
+And, to save a little time, we’re adding pre-cooked shredded chicken.
+It’s the perfect excuse to pick up an extra rotisserie chicken the next time you’re at Costco – or am I the only one who does this?

 Key Ingredients